SOCS-Sabaragamuwa/Brogrammers/README.md

 ![Workflow](https://dab1nmslvvntp.cloudfront.net/wp-content/uploads/2019/06/155993572204-gitflow.png)

+## Coding Best Practises that were followed.
+- Used `Promises`
+- Used `ES-6`
+- Centralized error handling
+- Logging with `Winston`

 ## DevOps Stages
 •	Version Control- Source code management is done with git and who does the change is also recorded with git.
 With proper documentation policies and pull request templates the version control is addressed in our project.
-•	Continuous integration -jenkins
+•	Continuous integration -Travis
-•	Continuous delivery -jenkins
+•	Continuous delivery -Travis
 •	Continuous deployment -not done in our project as we will validate every pull request

 ## Communication Channels